 - A domestic blower should also have an automatic shut-off switch that activates after 15 to 20 minutes – commercial blowers may not do this.

 To compensate for unpredictable water and air resistance, a retrofitted blower may have control valves.
 These valves restrict the flow rate to different jets to balance out the pressure for equal bubble distribution around the tub.

-As a rough guide for the power rating of blower you need for your hot tub: –
+Here is a rough guide for the power rating of the blower you need for your hot tub:

 - Four to six jets – 1-horsepower

 If you want to be sure that you have enough power, choose a blower with a variable speed controller that exceeds the power you need.
 With larger hot tubs, you may be able to swap out the jet nozzles for smaller ones so that they are better at forcing out the air bubbles.